Convergence of classical optimized non-overlapping Schwarz method for Helmholtz problems in closed domains: Abstract

 \section{Abstract}

 In this paper we discuss the convergence of state-of-the-art optimized Schwarz transmission conditions for Helmholtz problems defined on closed domains (\ie setups which do not exhibit an outgoing wave condition), as commonly encountered when modeling cavities.
-In particular, the impact of back-propagating waves on the Dirichlet-to-Neumann map will be analyzed.
-Afterwards, the performance of the well-established optimized 0\textsuperscript{th}-order, evanescent modes damping, optimized 2\textsuperscript{nd}-order and Pad\'e-localized square-root transmission conditions will be discussed.
+In particular, the impact of back-propagating waves on the Dirichlet-to-Neumann map is analyzed.
+Afterwards, the performance of the well-established optimized 0\textsuperscript{th}-order, evanescent modes damping, optimized 2\textsuperscript{nd}-order and Pad\'e-localized square-root transmission conditions is discussed.